SME GEMS · HIDDEN CHAMPIONS OF THE SME PLATFORM

 01 Project 75i — Next-Gen Submarines

-02 Three Additional Scorpenes
+02 Additional Scorpenes & Sonar Pipeline

-03 Nuclear Energy & Exports
+04 Nuclear Energy & Exports

 - Nuclear & clean energy vertical uses same precision manufacturing — shared Khopoli facility, low capex, new customer base.